sachinrajput9810/Food_Ordering_App/README.md

 - Higher order component is the fun that takes a component enhances it and return that component

 - Lifting the state up

+- Controlled and Uncontrolled components

+- Controlled component =>  react component which  can manage the state of their children component
+- UnControlled = >  react components which can only manage its state